Being looked after away from home can be a difficult and confusing time and we want you to be happy and do well while you're in our care.

-The first meeting will take place one month after you are first looked after and then within three months, then usually every five - six months, but they can happen more if it's felt this is necessary, or if there are big changes - like a move to new carers.
-The time and date should suit you.
-The length of time depends on how much there is to talk about.
+The first meeting will take place one month after you are first looked after and then within three months, then usually every five to six months, but they can happen more often if it's felt this is necessary.
+If there are any big changes, like a move to new carers you may have one then too.
+The time and date should suit you and the length of time depends on how much there is to talk about.

 What happens at reviews?

 You should talk this over with your carer or social worker before the review and you can meet with your independent reviewing officer (IRO) before the review to decide how you want to be involved.
 You might want to take the lead in chairing the meeting, with the support of your IRO or you might want to write things down using the participation booklet - "Let's Talk About".

 At the meeting you and other people there will talk about how things are going, what is working well, what you are worried about and what needs to happen next?
 If you don't understand what someone says you can ask them, your social worker or your independent reviewing officer (IRO) to explain.

 You also have the right to make a complaint.
 If you don't already know how to do this you can contact the Children's Rights and Advocacy Service on freephone 08000 562 132 (Please note, this number is not free from mobiles), text 07805 846 386 or email: firstname.lastname@example.org

 If you, your parents, foster carers or adoptive parents would like more information about the independent reviewing officer and the review meeting process please click on the attachments below.

 - Face to face - we can visit you with your Social worker